yewyewXD/React-Weather-App/README.md

 ## How to use it locally

+First, sign up[creating an account](https://home.openweathermap.org/users/sign_up) for an OpenWeather account<br>

+Then, you can get your free API key [here](https://home.openweathermap.org/api_keys)<br>

-First, clone the repository, then:
+Now, clone the repository, then:

-> cd into the working directory and install dependencies
+> cd into the working directory and install dependencies:

 ```bash
 cd React-Weather-App